How to Build a Retirement Income Plan

 - If you have a mortgage, it may be paid off at some point during your retirement years.

-By projecting these items in a timeline format you can see each year what projected spending is likely to be.
+By projecting these items in a timeline format, you can see each year what projected spending is likely to be.
 You can also attach an inflation rate to certain items and not others.
 For example, your mortgage is a fixed amount and won’t go up each year.
-But you’ll want to count on a slight annual increase in costs for basic living expense like utilities, gas, and groceries.
+But you’ll want to count on a slight annual increase in costs for basic living expenses, such as utilities, gas, and groceries.
 A timeline helps you see how this all works out.

-Next, you create an income timeline that shows when certain sources of income will start or stop.
-Social Security may start during one year, a pension may start in a different year, and spouse may have Social Security starting in another year.
-Then at age 70 ½ you’ll have required distributions from retirement accounts such as 401(k)s and IRAs.
+Next, you should create an income timeline that shows when certain sources of income will start or stop.
+Social Security may start during one year, a pension may start in a different year, and a spouse may have Social Security benefits starting in another year.
+Then, at age 72, you’ll have required minimum distributions (RMDs) from retirement accounts, such as 401(k) accounts and IRAs.

-Create a column for each year and input the annual amount of expected guaranteed income that year.
-For those who retire between the ages of 55 and 70, these amounts vary quite a bit from year-to-year.
-Once you, and your spouse if you’re married, are both over 70, the income pattern levels out.
+Create a column for each year and input the annual amount of expected guaranteed income for that year.
+For those who retire between the ages of 55 and 70, these amounts can vary quite a bit from year-to-year.
+Once you (and your spouse if you’re married) are both over 70, the income pattern tend to level out.

 3. Calculate the Gap

-Once you have your spending timeline and income timeline, you compare the two and calculate the gap between what you have coming in and what you’d like to spend.
+Once you’ve created your spending timeline and income timeline, you can compare the two and calculate the gap between what you have coming in and what you’d like to spend.
 That gap shows you what you would need to withdraw from savings and investments each year.
 Add up the expected gap amounts for each year through life expectancy.
 That gives you a ballpark estimate of the total amount of savings and investments you’ll spend during your retirement years.
-For example, if I expected I would need to withdraw $30,000 a year for 30 years, that adds up to $900,000.
+For example, if I expect I will need to withdraw $30,000 a year for 30 years, that adds up to $900,000.
 If you have at least $900,000 in savings and investments already, you’re probably in good shape.